- Poly Fluoro Ltd

 The use of reciprocating compressors has become a mainstay for most industries.
-They form not only a vital part of any pneumatic or gas line, but also feature in areas like refrigeration as the key part of the equipment or appliance.
+They form not only a vital part of any pneumatic or gas line but also feature in areas like refrigeration as the key part of the equipment or appliance.

 Like most equipment, we seek constantly to limit the failure and downtime.
 While the break-down of a compressor can seriously hinder operations within an industrial outfit, failure within a consumer appliance can be very problematic, as we usually do not expect the compressor in a refrigerator or air conditioner to fail during the life of the product.
-Furthermore, replacement of the compressor is expensive and time consuming.
+Furthermore, the replacement of the compressor is expensive and time-consuming.